camunda-community-hub/micronaut-camunda-platform-7/README.md

 * Models (*.bpmn, *.cmmn, and *.dmn) found in the root of the resources are automatically deployed.
 * The process engine and related services, e.g. RuntimeService, RepositoryService, ..., are provided as lazy initialized beans and can be injected.
 * Micronaut beans are resolved from the application context if they are referenced by expressions or Java class names within the process models.
-* The process engine configuration can be customized programmatically.
+* The process engine configuration and the job executor can be customized programmatically.
 * The process engine integrates with Micronaut's transaction manager.
 Optionally, micronaut-data-jdbc or micronaut-data-jpa are supported.

 # Getting Started